How to Install macOS on a Windows PC?

 1. Open the OpenCore Configurator or Clover Configurator.

-2. Add a unique serial number, board ID, and UUID to your system definition.
+2. Add a unique serial number, board ID, and UUID to your system settings.

 3. Verify the serial number on Apple’s website to avoid conflicts with genuine Macs.